 The editors welcome proposals for articles.
-If you have an idea for an article that will appeal to our key information professional audience (librarians, information or knowledge managers, records managers, information providers, publishers or intermediaries) please contact the editors on firstname.lastname@example.org, refer to the online manuscript submission guidelines, or read the summary below.
+If you have an idea for an article that will appeal to our key information professional audience (librarians, information or knowledge managers, records managers, information providers, publishers or intermediaries) please contact the editors on firstname.lastname@example.org for more information, refer to the online manuscript submission guidelines, or read the summary below.

 BIR’s aims are to: